The world's longest-running airlines

 Surprisingly for an industry known for its volatility and financial instability, quite a few airlines from those heroic early years of aviation are still surviving in their original form.

-Here are ten of the oldest airlines in the world still in operation.
+Here are 10 of the oldest airlines in the world still in operation.

 1. KLM